 The North Field NHL (Figure 12.1-3) is also located on the northwest portion of Tinian.
 It was designated as a National Historic Landmark by the NPS in 1987.
 The area has a B-29 airbase with four runways and includes the sites used to assemble and load the two atomic bombs used to end the war.
 The two bomb loading pits, many former Japanese military structures, coastal gun emplacements, and unit memorial plaques are some of the features in the Landmark District.
-The atomic bombs being developed at Los Alamos, especially Fat Boy, were too large and did not fit beneath the plane and had to be conventionally loaded into the B-29s.
-Experiments at Wendover Field, Utah explored different ways of loading the bombs, including tipping the plane on its side.
-The scientists and military advisors realized that a better method would be to lift the bomb into the bay of the plane, resulting in a "bomb-loading" pit that was designed and constructed at Wendover during the test program.
-Two similar pits were later constructed on Tinian.
-The pits were 10-ft (3-m) wide, 8-ft (5-m) deep and concrete lined with a hydraulic lift installed in the center of the bottom.
+The atomic bombs being developed at Los Alamos were too large and did not fit beneath the plane, especially Fat Boy, so had to be conventionally loaded into the B-29s.
+Experiments at